본문 바로가기

 Judiciary Puts the Brakes on Franchise "Distribution Margin" Practices

-The Supreme Court has ruled that the "margin franchise fee" collected by Korea Pizza Hut from its franchisees when supplying raw materials constitutes unjust enrichment.
-As a number of well-known domestic franchise owners have filed lawsuits against their headquarters over margin franchise fees, this ruling is expected to have a significant impact on the industry.
+The Supreme Court has ruled that the “margin franchise fee” collected by Korea Pizza Hut from its franchisees when supplying raw materials constitutes unjust enrichment.
+As well-known domestic franchise owners have filed a series of lawsuits against headquarters over margin franchise fees, this ruling is expected to have a significant impact on the industry.

 Supreme Court Orders Korea Pizza Hut to Return Differential Franchise Fees...
 Franchisees Win Final Ruling A Pizza Hut store in Seoul.
 Photo by Yonhap News Agency